ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

     // If current close > current open, then x = close.
     // Otherwise the x = na.

-It is possible to use either multiple “else if” blocks or none at all.
+It is possible to use either multiple *else if* blocks or none at all.

 Example::